Cromwellian conquest of Ireland: Scarrifholis and the destruction of the Ulster Army

-The most formidable force left to the Irish and Royalists was the 6,000 strong army of Ulster, formerly commanded by Owen Roe O'Neill, who died in 1649.
+The most formidable force left to the Irish and Royalists was the 6,000-strong army of Ulster, formerly commanded by Owen Roe O'Neill, who died in 1649.
 However the army was now commanded by an inexperienced Catholic bishop named Heber MacMahon.
-The Ulster Army met a Parliamentarian army, composed mainly of British settlers and commanded by Charles Coote, at the Battle of Scarrifholis in County Donegal in June 1650.
+The Ulster Army met a Parliamentarian army commanded by Charles Coote, at the Battle of Scarrifholis in County Donegal in June 1650.
 The Ulster army was routed and as many as 2,000 of its men were killed.
 In addition, MacMahon and most of the Ulster Army's officers were either killed at the battle or captured and executed after it.
 This eliminated the last strong field army opposing the Parliamentarians in Ireland and secured for them the northern province of Ulster.
 Coote's army, despite suffering heavy losses at the Siege of Charlemont, the last Catholic stronghold in the north, was now free to march south and invade the west coast of Ireland.

 Sieges of Limerick and Galway

 The Parliamentarians crossed the River Shannon into the western province of Connacht in October 1650.
 An Irish army under Clanricarde had attempted to stop them but this was surprised and routed at the Battle of Meelick Island.

 Ormonde was discredited by the constant stream of defeats for the Irish and Royalist forces and no longer had the confidence of the men he commanded, particularly the Irish Confederates.
-He fled for France in December 1650 and was replaced by an Irish nobleman Ulick Burke of Clanricarde as commander.
+He fled for France in December 1650 and was replaced as commander by an Irish nobleman, Ulick Burke of Clanricarde.
 The Irish and Royalist forces were penned into the area west of the River Shannon and placed their last hope on defending the strongly walled cities of Limerick and Galway on Ireland's west coast.
 These cities had built extensive modern defences and could not be taken by a straightforward assault as at Drogheda or Wexford.

 Ireton besieged Limerick while Charles Coote surrounded Galway, but they were unable to take the strongly fortified cities and instead blockaded them until a combination of hunger and disease forced them to surrender.
-An Irish force from Kerry attempted to relieve Limerick from the south, but was intercepted and routed at the Battle of Knocknaclashy.
+An Irish force from County Kerry attempted to relieve Limerick from the south but was intercepted and routed at the Battle of Knocknaclashy.
 Limerick fell in 1651 and Galway the following year.
-Disease however killed indiscriminately and Ireton, along with thousands of Parliamentarian troops, died of plague outside Limerick in 1651.
+Disease, however, killed indiscriminately and Ireton, along with thousands of Parliamentarian troops, died of plague outside Limerick in 1651.